-Government, educational and industry leaders need to put a renewed focus and increased resources towards developing a culture of creativity in the Australian workforce.
-By developing existing talent through creative leadership and skills training we can create a generation of innovators that are competitive in today's fast-moving and rapidly globalising world.
+Government, educational and industry leaders need to put renewed focus and increased resources towards developing a culture of creativity in Australian management.
+By developing existing talent through creative leadership and skills training we can create a generation of creative and innovative managers that are competitive in today's fast-moving and rapidly globalising world.